ZornsLemma/ozmoo/acorn-changelog.md

 * Move existing benchmark into benchmarks.json, change make-acorn.py to build using a benchmark from this file and add a new benchmark (a walkthrough of LordVaderUK's Moonbase Escape, courtesy of EdwardianDuck).
 The existing --benchmark option still works and tries to automatically pick the benchmark to use, if this goes wrong the new --named-benchmark and --list-benchmarks options allow the benchmark to be specified explicitly on the command line.

 * Re-use the space allocated to the fast hardware scrolling machine code for the slow hardware scrolling buffer.
-This shrinks the Ozmoo main RAM use by 160 bytes on builds which support slow hardware scrolling (which is supported by default).
+This shrinks the Ozmoo main RAM use by 160 bytes on builds which support slow hardware scrolling (which is the default).

+* In builds which support both slow and fast hardware scrolling (which is the default), don't include slow hardware scrolling support in the executable for the BBC B with no shadow RAM, saving 98 bytes.
+This machine configuration always supports fast hardware scrolling so the slow hardware scrolling code is redundant.

 * Micro-optimised the z_exe_mode code to save a few bytes on Z4+ games.
 It is completely omitted for Z1-3 games, saving around 26 bytes.